Hotmoka/hotmoka/tutorial/Takamaka.md

 to the *n*th element require the scan the list from its beginning and consequently have a cost proportional to *n*.
-Because of this, lists are **not** random-access data structures, where the *n*th element should be accessable in constant time.
+Because of this, lists are **not** random-access data structures, where the *n*th element should be accessible in constant time.
 It is also possible to add an element at the beginning of a list, in constant time.
 The size of a list is not fixed: lists grow in size as more elements are added.